 Wendy is an adjunct faculty in creative writing and has also facilitated creative writing workshops with Los Angeles youth in juvenile detention facilities.
 While living in Olympia, Washington, she was a mudwrestler, library worker, and editor and publisher of 4th Street, a handbound literary journal.
 Wendy received a B.A. in Liberal Arts from The Evergreen State College in 1995 and lived in Olympia, Washington for eight years before returning to Los Angeles.

-Wendy's book What Is And What Should Never Be is represented by Tricia Davey of Davey Literary and Media Management.
-Wendy is at work on essays, a book based on the Modern Love essay published in The New York Times, as well as a poetry collection.
-She lives in Los Angeles with the love of her life and their toddler daughter.
+Wendy is at work on a book based on her Modern Love essay published in The New York Times, as well as a poetry collection.
+She writes, parents, and works as a marriage and family therapist intern in Los Angeles.

 :: UPCOMING READINGS ::

 Wed.
 Sept.
 18th, 6 p.m.

 The RADAR Reading Series: Underground + Independent Writers + Artists at the San Francisco Public Library

 Featuring Imogen Binnie, Kevin Simmonds, Wendy C. Ortiz and Katie Haegele.